 Multi-vendor projects: More and more IT and OT implementations require multi-vendor projects.
 Multiple vendors, however, often introduce security risks and challenges to many products.

 Gaps in cybersecurity skills: As engineers and security specialists age and retire, they leave gaps in the security workforce.
-The result: it’s increasingly difficult for companies to maintain consistent security practices, especially without standardized certifications.
+The result: it’s increasingly difficult for companies to maintain consistent security practices, especially without standardised certifications.

 Although cybersecurity regulations are wildly inconsistent, there is progress to report.